zbdpay/.github/profile/README.md

 ## ZBD

 ZBD is the payments platform for modern developers, providing the speed and reliability innovators need to create monetized and meaningfully-engaging user experiences.

-We enable businesses and consumers to quickly introduce instantaneous Bitcoin payments to the fabric of their applications, games, and platforms.
-ZBD has the most comprehensive set of Bitcoin Lightning API capabilities and is industry-leader in supporting companies in the fields of gaming, social, adtech and fintech.
+We enable businesses and consumers to quickly introduce instantaneous multi-currency payments to the fabric of their applications, games, and platforms.

-With ZBD, it's easy!
-Anyone can do it.

 ## Documentation